How to Stay Fit While Traveling

 Wrapping It Up

 I’m not encouraging you to obsess over everything you eat while traveling.
 Not in the least bit.
-But it doesn’t hurt to be a little more aware.
+But it’s not a bad thing to try and stick with your healthy habits, especially when you feel best doing so!

-After all, it’s not always fun to come back 5 pounds heavier feeling more shizzy and exhausted than when you left.
+After all, it’s not always fun to come back from trips feeling bloated, heavy, and more exhausted than when you left.

 That being said, please enjoy yourself!

-If you only get to go do Disneyland once a year and want a Dole pineapple whip, EAT IT.
+If you only get to go to Disneyland once a year and want a Dole pineapple whip, EAT IT.

 If you are in Paris and want to try a strawberry Nutella crêpe, PLEASE OH PLEASE DO IT (because they are to die for).